 Bronislaw Huberman’s rare million-dollar Stradivarius violin was stolen from virtuoso Hall Huberman.
-The thief, a café musician named Julian Altman, became famous and performed for presidents.
-49 years after the theft, he confessed to the theft on his deathbed and his wife received $263k finder’s fee.
+The thief, Julian Altman, a café musician, became famous and performed for presidents.
+Forty-nine years after the theft, he confessed on his deathbed, and his wife received a $263k finder’s fee.

-The United Kingdom’s King George V was euthanized by his doctor so he would die in time for the announcement to make the morning papers.
+His doctor euthanized the United Kingdom’s King George V so he would die in time for the announcement to make the morning papers.

 Physics – Victor F. Hess, Carl D. Anderson